Counting Houses of Pareto Optimal Matchings in the House Allocation Problem: Introduction

 Some complexity results similar to ours have been found earlier.
 The first dates back to 2005~\cite{abraham2005pareto}.
-Their main result is an efficient algorithm to compute a POM with maximum cardinality.
+The main result in this work is an efficient algorithm to compute a POM with maximum cardinality~\cite{abraham2005pareto}.
 Here the preference lists are incomplete.
 (See Section~\ref{sibsec:prelim} for precise definitions of incomplete preference lists.)
-Additionally, they show hardness to compute a minimum POM.
+Additionally, the authors of~\cite{abraham2005pareto} show a hardness result for computing a minimum POM.
 This result has already some ideas of the proof of Theorem~\ref{thm:unavoidable}.
-Further the proof of Theorem~\ref{thm:problem5} implies hardness of computation about minimum matchings.
+Further, the proof of Theorem~\ref{thm:problem5} implies hardness of computation of minimum matchings.
 Although they show an easy $2$-approximation, it is open whether there exists a PTAS for a minimum POM.

-We are aware of four recent papers that considered similar results to our complexity results~\cite{saban2013complexity, aziz2013computational, aziz2014parametrized, cechlarova2013pareto}.
+We are aware of four recent papers that considered similar results to our complexity results~\cite{saban2015complexity, aziz2013computational, aziz2014parametrized, cechlarova2013pareto}.
 Their main motivation is to study the behavior of the randomized serial dictatorship also called randomized priority allocation.
 The randomized serial dictatorship picks a permutation at random and thereafter computes the corresponding greedy matching.

-The first paper is by Sab\'{a}n and Sethuraman~\cite{saban2013complexity}.
-Their results, reformulated in our context, is NP-hardness of Problem~\ref{prb:DR}, for arbitrary matrices.
+The first paper is by Sab\'{a}n and Sethuraman~\cite{saban2015complexity}.
+Their result, reformulated in our context, is NP-hardness of Problem~\ref{prb:DR}, for arbitrary matrices.
 Aziz, Brandt and Brill~\cite{aziz2013computational} show \#P hardness for a variant of Problem~\ref{prb:CERSS} for arbitrary matrices.
 We improve these results, as we can show this holds also for matrices with only $3$ columns.
 Aziz and Mestre show that constraint versions are solvable in polynomial time~\cite{aziz2014parametrized}.
 Cechl\'arov\'a et al.~\cite{cechlarova2013pareto} consider a generalized setting: they show NP-hardness of computing a minimum maximal matching even for matrices with $2$ columns by an elegant reduction from vertex-cover very similar in spirit to the proof in Theorem~\ref{thm:problem5}.